Pilgrim Center | Church | Cultural Heritage

 Foto: Ørjan Iversen

-St. Olav´s Church at Avaldsnes was built around 1250 by King Håkon Håkonsson
+St. Olav´s Church in Avaldsnes was built around 1250 by King Håkon Håkonsson

-The church has been a landmark for seafarers travelling through Karmsund strait, during the past 750 years.
-It has been highlighted as a royal chapel, which also meant that it was included in the Privilege of Indulgence granted to the royal chapels.
-Then, the church has been a pilgrimage church.
-This is something we can learn from a pontifical privilege from 1308, which meant that those who visited the church during the important festive days, could be granted up to one year of indulgence.
-The church war built as a part of a bigger royal manor.
+The church has been a landmark for seafarers traveling through Karmsund strait, during the past 750 years.
+It has been named as a royal chapel, which also meant that it was included in the privilege of Indulgence granted to the royal chapels, and for that reason the church has been a pilgrim church.
+This is indicated by a a pontifical privilege from 1308, which meant that those who visited the church during the important festive days, would be granted up to one year of indulgence.
+The church was built as part of a bigger royal manor.

-In the early 14th century, Håkon Magnusson converted St. Olav’s Church into a royal collegiate church – together with three other churches in Norway.
-A collegiate church was some sort of a royal «cathedral», or a university where the king was entitled to educate his own priests and consultants who then would be loyal to the king.
-The church was consecrated to Olav the Saint, Norway’s great saint and «eternal king».
-With this, king Håkon marked the ties back to the legendary saint and king.
-It is believed that St. Olav’s church had relics related to the saint and king, and it became an important pilgrimage church.
-St. Olav’s church has been built in the neo-Gothic style.
+In the early 14th century, Håkon Magnusson converted the St. Olav’s Church into a royal collegiate church – together with three other churches in Norway.
+A collegiate church was a sort of royal «cathedral», used as a university where the king could educate his own priests and consultants, who would be loyal to the king.
+The church was dedicated to St. Olav, Norway’s national saint and «eternal king».
+With this, King Håkon marked the ties back to the legendary saint and king.
+It is believed that St. Olav’s Church had relics related to the saint and king, and it became an important pilgrim church.
+St. Olav’s Church was built in a neo-Gothic style.
 A typical feature of this style are the lancet arches on the top of windows and portals.
-St. Olav’s Church at Avaldsnes has typological features that make us assume that the craftsmen came from the Bergen area.
-The profiles we find at St. Olav’s church, are characteristic for the period between 1250 and 1280.
-It is possible that Håkon Håkonsson used master builders from the building environment at Westminster Abbey in London for his building projects.
+St. Olav’s Church at Avaldsnes has stylistic features that indicates that the craftsmen who built it came from the Bergen area.
+The profiles we can see on the St. Olav’s Church, are typical for the period between 1250 and 1280.
+It is possible that Håkon Håkonsson used master builders from the building community at Westminster Abbey in London for the church.